DaweiXia/fsndcapstone/README.md

   - PATCH /actors/ and /movies/

 - Roles
-  -Casting Assistant: Can view actors and movies
+  - Casting Assistant: Can view actors and movies
   - Casting Director: All permissions a Casting Assistant has and add or delete an actor from the database, modify actors or movies
   - Executive Producer: All permissions a Casting Director has and add or delete a movie from the database

 - Tests
   - One test for success behavior of each endpoint